libbyschuknight/tid_til/mistakes_improvements/03_04_18_march_april_mistakes_improvements.md

 ## Working on Specs - Spec helpers

-When doing some pairing with colleague for a fix to the api, on setting up a spec for a gas consumer, he looked into if there were any spec helpers that would be useful.
+When doing some pairing with colleague for a fix to the api, on setting up a spec for a water consumer, he looked into if there were any spec helpers that would be useful.
 There was one called `readings_spec_support.rb`, which had some useful methods in it.
 Which could be used in the spec by including the spec helper in the file or actually using similar code from the spec helper in the spec file.
 (This is an app that is HUGE!!)